Pamela Kosgei: 2024

 In 2024, she moved to the U.S. and began taking summer classes at University of New Mexico with the intention of competing for the Lobos in Cross Country in the Fall of 2024.
 In a New Mexico uniform, she ran a new personal best of 9:28.88 at the Portland Track Festival, taking second place to Allie Ostrander.
 In October 2024, she broke the course record set by Parker Valby to win the 2024 Wisconsin Pre-Nationals at the Thomas Zimmer Championship Cross Country Course in Madison.
 In November 2024, she was runner up to compatriot Doris Lemngole at the NCAA Cross Country Championship in Verona, Wisconsin.

 2025

-She ran 31:17.82 to set a new 10,000 metres personal best and meeting record at the 2025 NCAA Outdoor Championships in Eugene, Oregon in June 2025, breaking the record time set the year previously by Parker Valby.
+Kosgei ran 31:17.82 to set a new 10,000 metres personal best and meeting record at the 2025 NCAA Outdoor Championships in Eugene, Oregon in June 2025, breaking the record time set the year previously by Parker Valby.

 She was named in the Kenyan team for the 2025 World Athletics Championships but did not qualify for the final of the 3000 metres steeplechase.

 In October 2025, she won the cross country title for New Mexico at the Mountain West Conference Championships.
 She had a second place finish at the NCAA Division I Mountain Cross Country Regional championships in Salt Lake City, finishing runner-up to Jane Hedengren, but winning the team title with New Mexico.
+That year, Kosgei was a finalist for the 2025 Bowerman Award as the year's best student-athlete in American collegiate track and field.

+2026

+Kosgei placed third in 15:07.76 in the 5000m behind Jane Hedengren and Doris Lemngole on 13 March at the 2026 NCAA Indoor Championships.
+The next day, she made the podium again as she finished runner-up to Hedengren in the 3000 metres, running a personal best 8:43.86.
+Kosgei ran a personal best 30:49.99 for the 10,000 metres placing second to Hedengren at the Stanford Invitational in April.
+On 11 June, she placed second to Mercyline Kirwa in the 10,000 m at the 2026 NCAA Outdoor Championships in 31:56.49.
+On the road circuit in August, Kosgei won the Beach to Beacon 10K and Falmouth Road Race.